patelshweta56/stonepaperscissors-game/README.md

-A simple implementation of the classic Rock-Paper-Scissors game in [programming language].
+A simple implementation of the classic Rock-Paper-Scissors game.

 Game Rules
   * Rock beats Scissors